Kern County Scottish Society presents........19th Annual Scottish Games & Gathering.

 The Fresno Stag and Thistle Pipes and Drums was formed as a main offshoot of the founding of the Piping Society of Central California in 1990 as a non-profit with the following purpose: "To preserve and promote the great highland bagpipe, excellence in piping, and the love of bagpipe music."
 Now in its 18th year, the band has already accomplished many of its goals.
 The band has sent several pipers, drummers and dancers to summer schools and camps.
 Over the years the band has played at innumerable parades, dinners, parties, funerals, weddings, ceilidhs, holiday events and highland games and festivals from San Luis Obispo to Mammoth Lakes.
 The band teaches piping and drumming to anyone who has a genuine interest and willingness to work hard to learn.

-Children's Glen - Pirates Treasure!
-Sponsored by The Society for Disabled Children Featuring the Kern County Pirates.
-Visit a pirate encampment, hunt for treasure, enter the best dressed pirate costume contest and try your skill at a variety of free games and activities.
+Sponsored by The Society for Disabled Childrenfree games and activities.
+Children's Heavy Athletics.
 Bounce House Playland, rock climbing wall and free petting zoo.
-Bring your friends and family for a swashbuckling good time.
 Children can pick up a passport from the KCSS booth to fill when visiting the Clan area and turn it in at the Children's Glen for a prize provided by the Kern County Scottish Society.
 Treasure Hunt Tickets $3 children 4-12.
 All Treasure Hunt proceeds benefit the Society for Disabled Children.

 Note: You will need a PDF reader installed to open these files.